logix-project/logix/CONTRIBUTING.md

 ### What kind of additional features are we looking for?

-If there is an important metric that you believe is missing from AnaLog, we would be grateful if you submitted a PR adding this metric.
+If there is an important metric that you believe is missing from LogIX, we would be grateful if you submitted a PR adding this metric.
 For other types of features, ask yourself:

-* Does this change add a new feature that will have a positive effect on the majority of AnaLog's users?
+* Does this change add a new feature that will have a positive effect on the majority of LogIX's users?
 * Does this change make the codebase more confusing or difficult to deal with?
 * Does this change add heavy or niche dependencies?